 A must-see attraction on Amelia Island is Fort Clinch State Park with its civil-war era fortress overlooking the Cumberland Sound.
-It’s a vast state park with extensive shoreline along both the Amelia River and Atlantic Ocean, a half-mile-long fishing pier and campgrounds, covering about 1,153 acres on the island’s northern tip.
+It’s a vast state park with extensive shoreline along both the Amelia River and Atlantic Ocean, a half-mile-long fishing pier and campgrounds on the riverfront and oceanfront.
+The park sprawls across 1,153 acres on the island’s northern tip.
 The scenery is fantastic with panoramic waterfront views, massive sand dunes, preserved maritime forest, and the antiquated, historic fort itself, recognized as one of the most well-preserved 19th century forts in America.

-See more photos of Fort Clinch State Park, including the gorgeous Atlantic Coast beachfront, the Amelia riverbank shoreline, the fishing pier and reenactments in photo gallery below (click on photos to slow down slideshow).
-Also watch the Fort Clinch video further below…
+See more photos of Fort Clinch State Park, including the gorgeous Atlantic Coast beachfront, the Amelia riverbank shoreline, the fishing pier and reenactors below.
+Also watch the Fort Clinch video further below.

 Union Garrisons — Living History Weekends